 The Cob Oven was built by former member Will Stark and provides an outdoor facility for baking at very high temperatures.
 Pizzas cook in less than two minutes.
 When the oven itself was finished, Will began work on the shelter, along with community apprentices and occasional friends dropping in.
 Cob is a mixture of clay, sand, and straw mixed from water to form mud.
 It is sometimes referred to as ‘adobe of the north’ and was used to construct a house-like shed on the property as well.

 Life at Sirius is modeled around the concept of Intentional Community.
 We seek a workable balance between work and play in all activities, between individual and collective needs, spiritual and worldly pursuit, and between hierarchy and egalitarianism.
-The hear of our governance process is meditative consensus.
-This is used in each of our department committees, our weekly community meeting on Thursday nights, and the monthly meetings of the Core Group, which is how we refer to corporation’s Board of Directors.
+The heart of our governance process is meditative consensus.
+This is used in each of our department committees, our regular all-community meetings, and the monthly meetings of the Core Group, which is how we refer to corporation’s Board of Directors.

 Most members live on the land in family housing or shared apartments.
 These spaces have their own kitchens, but many members choose to participate in our shared meal system called “Rota” at the Community Center, taking turns cooking there along with some members of the neighboring village.
 The community center kitchen also hosts the village bulk foods buying co-op and the organic garden share program, providing ready access to most ingredients needed for large meals.

 Social events at Sirius include regular open houses.
-Occasional social events are hosted in our Octagon Hall such as open-mics and movie nights, especially during the colder months.
+Other occasional public events hosted in our community center include open-mics and movie nights, especially during the colder months.
 During warmer periods, we host a number of outdoor events, like our Cob Oven Pizza parties, bonfires, sauna evenings, and traditional rituals marking the passage of seasons.
 Our facilities also provide space for member birthday bashes, family reunions, and even an occasional member wedding!

 Exploring membership at Sirius can mean as little as attending our neighborhood parties and coffeehouses, or participating in our community meal program and bulk foods buying co-op.
 It can also mean becoming a fully active participant, living on the land and working side by side with other members in governance and day-to-day operations.
-One may actually apply for the designations of Exploring Member to pursue this latter option, spending up to a year trying the status out.
-This includes sixteen house classroom-type instruction along with participating in all other aspects of normal membership.
+One may actually apply for the designation Exploring Member to pursue this latter option, spending up to a year trying the status out.

 Many members have outside main jobs and work only part-time on the land.
 Saturday is Work Day, when most pitch in together on various projects and chores.
-The shared task might be processing a bulk mailing, preserving a store of food, or working in the garden.
+The shared task might be preserving a store of food or working in the garden.
 It could be felling trees, milling lumber, installing photovoltaic banks, or chopping/storing firewood for the winter.
-Sometimes the community will travel offsite on Work Day, donating the collective labor to some other organization.
-We have, for instance, built a deck for the town around the recycling dumpsters.

-Sirius offers opportunity for a rich family life, whether referring to parents with young children or theextendedfamily: an intergenerational village of all ages.
-Children are brought into many group activities, as well as having those needed that are set aside for them alone.
-Some members honeschool; others send their kids to either private or public schools.
+Sirius offers opportunity for rich family life, whether referring to parents with young children or extended multi-generational family.
+Children are brought into many group activities, as well as having those set aside for their specific needs.
+Some members honeschool their children; others send them to private or public schools.
 There are designated playing areas for children, and cooperatives spring up both within the community and immediate neighborhood as needed to provide childcare for working parents.

 Sirius offers several in-house educational programs.
 These range from one-day seminars to the more comprehensive Immersion Program, introducing all aspects of living harmoniously with nature and spirit.
 We also facilitate internships in specific areas of development, like organic gardening and green building.

 Spiritual education is not a separate subject at Sirius, even if classes and instruction emphasizing this focus are provided.
-Group meditation is held daily each morning, and members gather regularly to investigate the underlying purpose within each life, and collectively within the context of community as a whole.
-Instruction is also given by practitioners of many traditional spiritual practices that are designed to still the mind and help bring clarity to bear upon exploration of these questions.
+Group meditations are held regularly, and many members meet weekly in ‘Wisdom Circles’ to investigate both traditional and modern practices designed to calm the mind and bring clarity to bear upon the profound questions of Life and purpose.

 During our annual community retreat one year, members used Transformational Kinesiology to determine the wording of our collective vision.
 A banner was then constructed with these words inscribed: Being one with Spirit, we lovingly embrace ourselves and each other as we are.
 We express our unconditional gratitude for all that is.
 Members including children then created a border using artwork and palm prints.
 The banner hung for years in the west wall of the Octagon Hall, before moving on.